“People often get tired at work and relax on holidays, but our mantra is the opposite, we relax at home and explore while traveling.”

 Day 5: Visit to the beautiful Tsomgo Lake

 We got up a little early this morning, had our breakfast and then went off to visit Tsomgo Lake, Baba Mandir, and Nathula Pass.
 We were not fortunate enough to reach to all these places as the roads were blocked due to heavy snowfall 50 kilometers further from Sikkim.
+To visit Tsomgo Lake, permit is required which are issued at the Police Check Post.
+One must get the permit to visit the lake.

 However, we could witness the breathtaking view of the snow covered white mountains near Nathula Pass, as we played in snow with our family making a snowman and igloos.
 I was so happy to see that million dollar smile on my daughter’s face.
 My cute daughter started singing Y for Yak as soon as she went for a yak ride.